Kadha is an Incredible Indian drink that is super ancient and has amazing health benefits. Grab this easy and perfect recipe for homemade Tulsi Kadha!

 - Ginger Powder- I have used homemade Ginger Powder by drying the freshly grated ginger in the sun for about 2 days and then grinding it dry for 1-2 pulses in a blender.
 You may use store-bought as well.

-- Raisin (Munakka)- The Munakka when heated helps you relieve cold.
-You may use the small raisin as well.
-Addition of raisins help balance the flavors.
+- Raisin (Munakka)-You may use the small raisin as well.

 Step 1 Gather Ingredients and boil water